GARBAGE SERVICE & RECYCLING

 • Furniture can often be donated to charity if it’s in decent shape.

 • Clothing can be handed down to family members or donated to charity.
-Even clothing that is in poor condition can be used for rags.
+Clothing in poor condition can be used for rags.

 • Towels and bedding can often be reused by the Humane Society.

-• The Construction Junction located in Pittsburgh accepts used building materials like wood, kitchen cabinets, doors, etc. They also sell these items at a low cost. http://www.constructionjunction.org/ or taken to Habit for Humanity ReStore
+• The Construction Junction located in Pittsburgh accepts used building materials like wood, kitchen cabinets, doors, etc...
+They also sell these items at a low cost.
+They can also be taken to Habit for Humanity Restore

-• Waste Management has a consumer drop-off point at their 23rd and Duss facility.
+• Waste Management has a consumer drop-off point at their 23rd and Duss Ave. facility.

-• Copy paper, junk mail and newsprint can be recycled in the Abitibi green and gold paper recycling bins at a number of locations around town, including here at the Ambridge Borough Building, 600 11th Street, behind the Fire Station. (proceeds benefit the Crime Watch Program)
+• Copy paper, junk mail, and newsprint can be recycled in the Abitibi green and gold paper recycling bins at several locations around town, including here at the Ambridge Borough Building, 600 11th Street, behind the fire station. (proceeds benefit the crime watch program)